This post covers the Boston subway system (known as the T), including a subway map, tips on choosing the right train line, fares, and travel cards.

 How do I calculate how much my trip will cost?

-Can I get to the airport on Subway?
+Can I get to the airport by Subway?

 HOP-ON-HOP-OFF BUSES VS.THE SUBWAY